-International Society for Technology in Education Standards (ISTE)
+International Society for Technology in Education (ISTE) Standards

-Reprinted with permission from ISTE Standards for Students, © 2016, International Society for Technology in Education (ISTE), 800.336.5191 (U.S. and Canada) or 541.302.3777 (International), iste@iste.org.
+Reprinted with permission from the ISTE Standards for Students, © 2016, International Society for Technology in Education (ISTE), 800.336.5191 (US and Canada) or 541.302.3777 (international), iste@iste.org.
 All rights reserved.
-Permission does not constitute an endorsement by ISTE. iste.org
+Permission does not constitute an endorsement by the ISTE. iste.org